 Ms. Trandem leads our efforts to stop destructive dams on the Mekong River and its tributaries.
 She is responsible for supervising members of the Southeast Asia campaigns team, providing strategic direction to the program, developing and managing the program budget and fundraising for the program.
 Before joining International Rivers in 2010, she spent five years living and working in Cambodia on issues related to hydropower development and community rights first as an advisor to the 3S Rivers Protection Network and then the NGO Forum on Cambodia.
 Through her work with dam-affected communities and the Rivers Coalition in Cambodia, Ms. Trandem provided support to local activists and assisted national campaign work that focused on seeking remedy for communities impacted by hydropower dams on the Sesan and Srepok rivers in northeastern Cambodia and advocating for improved energy planning processes.
 In addition, Ms. Trandem has previous work experience with democracy assistance and labor rights organizations in the Netherlands, Honduras, Ecuador and the US.
 Ms. Trandem holds a Bachelor's degree in International Relations from Mount Holyoke College and a Master's degree in the Politics of Alternative Development from the Institute of Social Studies in the Netherlands.

-Ms. Van Valer-Campbell provides administrative support for the Berkeley office.
+Ms. Van Valer-Campbell is our first point of contact for our contributing members.
+She also manages the Glenn Switkes Intern and Volunteer Program helping incorporate interns and volunteers into our work.
 She comes to International Rivers with a passion for human rights and seven years administrative experience.
 She has degrees in Political Science and Theology from Fordham University and a Master's degree in International Policy Studies from the Monterey Institute of International Studies with concentrations in Conflict Resolution and Spanish.
 Academic pursuits have taken her to the former Yugoslavia to study nationalism and to work with genocide survivors.
-Her interests and passions include mediating, dancing, cooking, and crafting.